 - 2. This Development Variance Permit No. 438 is issued pursuant to the authority of Section 498 of the Local Government Act, R.S.B.C.
 2015, Chapter 1 as amended, and in conformity with the procedures prescribed by "White Rock Planning Procedures Bylaw, 2017, No. 2234," as amended. - 3.
 The provisions of "White Rock Zoning Bylaw, 2012, No. 2000 as amended, is varied as follows: - (a) To allow two new dwelling units on the property within the existing buildings, Section 4.14.1 is varied to reduce the minimum off-street parking supply requirement applicable to an "Apartment" use, within the lands subject to this Permit, from 1.2 spaces per dwelling unit, plus 0.3 spaces per dwelling unit for visitor parking (75 total spaces), to 58 spaces for 50 dwelling units, including one space located immediately north of the subject property at 1371 Blackwood Street. - 4.
-Said lands shall be developed strictly in accordance with the terms and conditions and provisions of this Development Variance Permit and any plans and specifications attached to this Development Variance Permit which shall form a part hereof. - 5.
-Terms and Conditions: - (a) The development shall generally conform to the drawings attached hereto as Schedule B, being the Site Plan drawing prepared by Durante Kreuk Ltd. dated March 27, 2020 with most recent revision (No. 2) dated November 2, 2020.
+Said lands shall be developed strictly in accordance with the terms and conditions and provisions of this Development Variance Permit and any plans and specifications attached to this Development Variance Permit which shall form a part hereof.

+5. Terms and Conditions:

+(a) The development shall generally conform to the drawings attached hereto as Schedule B, being the Site Plan drawing prepared by Durante Kreuk Ltd. dated March 27, 2020 with most recent revision (No. 2) dated November 2, 2020.

-- (b) Where the holder of this Development Variance Permit does not receive final approval of a building permit for the proposed development within two (2) years after the date this Permit was issued, the Permit shall lapse, unless the Council, prior to the date the Permit is scheduled to lapse, has authorized the extension of the Permit. - (c) If the new parking space provided on the property to the north (1371 Blackwood Street) is no longer available to residents at the subject property, one of the two new dwelling units enabled by this Development Variance Permit shall not be occupied by a new tenancy until such time as a replacement parking space has been established on the subject property to the satisfaction of the Director of Planning and Development Services. - 6.
-This permit does not constitute a Sign Permit, or a Building Permit.
+- (b) Where the holder of this Development Variance Permit does not receive final approval of a building permit for the proposed development within two (2) years after the date this Permit was issued, the Permit shall lapse, unless the Council, prior to the date the Permit is scheduled to lapse, has authorized the extension of the Permit. - (c) If the new parking space provided on the property to the north (1371 Blackwood Street) is no longer available to residents at the subject property, one of the two new dwelling units enabled by this Development Variance Permit shall not be occupied by a new tenancy until such time as a replacement parking space has been established on the subject property to the satisfaction of the Director of Planning and Development Services.

+6. This permit does not constitute a Sign Permit, or a Building Permit.
-Authorizing Resolution passed by the Council on the \\\\\ day of \\\\\\ 2021.

-This development variance permit has been executed at White Rock, British Columbia, the \\\\\ day of \\\\\ 2021.

-The Corporate Seal of THE CORPORATION OF THE CITY OF WHITE ROCK was hereunto affixed in the presence of:

-Mayor - Darryl Walker

-Director of Corporate Administration - Tracey Arthur
+1 C • C Authorizing Resolution passed 2021. by the Council or the day of This development variance pern day of te Rock, British n Columbia, the The Corporate Seal of THE CO OF THE CITY OF WHITE RO affixed in the presence of: Mayor - Darryl Walker Director of Corporate Administ ration - Tracey A rthur